 1. Another form of special contract is the Tuition Waiver.
 When an employee, spouse, or child of an employee registers for a class, the tuition is automatically billed to the student's account.
-In order for the student account to be relieved from this debt, the employee needs to obtain a Tuition Waiver from the Human Resources
+In order for the student account to be relieved from this debt, the employee needs to obtain a Tuition Waiver form from https://parkland1.sharepoint.com/Lists/Forms%20Library%20List/AllItems.aspx.

-Office or from My.Parkland.edu.
 This form needs to be filled out and emailed to Human Resources.
 If approved, Human Resources will email the form to the Cashier's Office, at businessoffice@parkland.edu.
 The appropriate waiver is then applied to the student's account.
 After the waiver has been applied, the student account will be relieved from the tuition due.
 The tuition waiver is to be used for Parkland College classes and workshops only!